Birch: Paper

 Wood pulp made from birch gives relatively long and slender fibres for a hardwood.
 The thin walls cause the fibre to collapse upon drying, giving a paper with low bulk and low opacity.
 The birch fibres are, however, easily fibrillated and give about 75% of the tensile strength of softwood.
 The low opacity makes it suitable for making glassine.

 In India, the birch (Sanskrit: भुर्ज, bhurja) holds great historical significance in the culture of North India, where the thin bark coming off in winter was extensively used as writing paper.
 Birch paper (Sanskrit: भुर्ज पत्र, bhurja patra) is exceptionally durable and was the material used for many ancient Indian texts.
 The Roman period Vindolanda tablets also use birch as a material on which to write and birch bark was used widely in ancient Russia as notepaper (beresta) and for decorative purposes and even making footwear (lapti) and baskets.

-Use in musical instrument
+Use in musical instruments

 Birch wood is sometimes used as a tonewood for semiacoustic and acoustic guitar bodies, and occasionally for solid-body guitar bodies.
 It is also a common material used in mallets for keyboard percussion.
+Drum manufacturers, such as Gretsch and Yamaha, have been known to use birch wood in the construction of drum shells, owing to its strength and colour which takes stain in an appealing way, and which can also amber over very well, while also giving the drums an appealing tone which changes depending on the type of birch used.